(All fields required)

-Dr. Xinhua Lin's research is directed toward understanding the mechanisms governing the regulation of cell-cell signaling by extracellular molecules that play essential roles in coordinating cell growth and differentiation.
-He is focusing particularly on the role of heparan sulfate proteoglycans (HSPGs) in cell-cell signaling and working toward the identification of molecules that modulate the function of two key signaling molecules, Wnt/Wingless (Wg), Hedgehog (Hh).
+Understanding the mechanisms governing the regulation of cell-cell signaling by extracellular molecules that play essential roles in coordinating cell growth and differentiation; the role of heparan sulfate proteoglycans (HSPGs) in cell-cell signaling; identification of molecules that modulate the function of two key signaling molecules, Wnt/Wingless (Wg), Hedgehog (Hh).

 You J, Belenkaya T, Lin X. Sulfated is a negative feedback regulator of wingless in Drosophila.
 Dev Dyn.
 2011 Feb 8. doi: 10.1002/dvdy.22562.